Dodgers vs. Giants Player Props Betting Odds

 Freeman Stats

-- Freeman has hit safely in two games in a row.
-In his last five games he is hitting .190 with a home run, three walks and three RBI.
+- Freeman will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .158 with three walks and two RBI.

 Freeman Recent Games